Closure of LLP

-Formally dissolve your non-operational Limited Liability Partnership by striking its name off the ROC records via **Form 24** to avoid future penalties.
+Formally dissolve your non-operational LLP by striking its name off ROC records via Form 24.

 The Importance of Legal Closure